 What is a fixed rate tariff?

-It doesn’t mean your energy bills stay the same price each month – those will go up or down depending on how much gas or electricity you’ve used.
-It actually means that the cost of your energy per unit stays the same, regardless of what happens to the wholesale price.
+It doesn’t mean your energy bills stay the same price each month – they’ll go up and down depending on how much gas or electricity you use.
+It means that the cost of your energy per unit stays the same, regardless of what happens to the wholesale price in the market.

-What's the difference between a fixed and flexible tariff?
+What's the difference between a fixed and variable tariff?

 Can a fixed rate energy tariff save me money?